renovatebot/renovate/docs/usage/configuration-options.md

 You can configure this to `true` if you prefer Renovate to close an existing Dependency Dashboard whenever there are no outstanding PRs left.

+## dependencyDashboardDetectedDeps

+You can configure this to `true` if you wish to display all detected dependencies in the Dependency Dashboard.

 ## dependencyDashboardFooter

 ## dependencyDashboardHeader